Rotary Tube Splitter (RTS).

 The Rotary Tube Splitter (RTS) is designed for representative splitting of bulk material.
 The material is split evenly between a number of sample outlets.

-The Rotary Tube Splitter Single (RTS-S) has two sample outlet in the bottom section.
+The Rotary Tube Splitter (RTS-2) has two sample outlets in the bottom section.

-The Rotary Tube Splitter Multiple (RTS-M) have up to four sample outlets in the bottom section.
+The Rotary Tube Splitter (RTS-4) has four sample outlets in the bottom section.

 How does it do it?